How to Thrive During Your Last Semester In College!

 - Stay Organized.
 Buy an agenda and make a plan of action.
 Jot down all of your work shifts, club meetings, events, and school assignment deadlines in your agenda.
 Makes sure to block out time for studying, and don’t forget, relaxation time!
 Utilizing your organization skills will keep you from overbooking yourself and forgetting that 8am test on Monday

 - Set Goals.
 Set realistic and achievable goals for second semester.
 Set goals such as getting a 4.0 for the term, volunteering more, or starting an online portfolio.
-Goal setting can give you that extra oomph to get out of bed in the morning.
+Goal setting can give you that extra oomph to get out of all those comfy queen mattresses in the morning.
 Once you achieve your goal, reward yourself with a night out with your friends.
 Positive reinforcement will help you feel good about your goals and get excited to set another.

 - Get your crew on board.
 Senioritis, it’s like a virus and it spreads fast.
 Once one of your friends in your crew has it, you all have it.
 Rather than letting someone influence you, get him or her to join you.
 Lead a study group, sign up for a fitness class or take a walk around campus to alleviate your stress.
 Having a great support system with your friends can aid all of you to get through those these last few months.